-For women of childbearing age, paying attention to your health is very important not only prior to getting pregnant, but also during your pregnancy.
-Regular physical activity before pregnancy helps one to reach a fitness level that will support health and maintain a healthy weight through the duration of the pregnancy.
-Many women looking to get pregnant and even pregnant women find that Fertility Yoga helps the mind, body and soul.
+For women of childbearing age, paying attention to your health is very important not only prior to getting pregnant but also during your pregnancy.
+Regular physical activity before pregnancy helps one to reach a fitness level that will support health and maintain a healthy weight throughout the duration of the pregnancy.
+Many women looking to get pregnant and even pregnant women find that Fertility Yoga helps the mind, body, and soul.
 A healthy diet also goes hand in hand with an active lifestyle.
-Below you will find some do’s and don’ts from our very own Marie D. Werner, MD, FACOG, HCLD/TS (ABB).
-You can also visit our Collaborative Wellness page for additional solutions to help manage stress and maintain balance.
+Below you will find some dos and don’ts from our very own Dr. Marie D. Werner.

-Health and nutrition is important when planning to start a family.
+Health and nutrition are important when planning to start a family.
 Before trying to conceive it may be important to adjust lifestyle habits to get your body baby ready.
 Simple adjustments like taking a prenatal vitamin to ensure there is enough folic acid (400mcg daily) in your diet and eating organic foods may be helpful.
 If you live or work around toxic chemicals, it may be time to talk with your doctor about safety risks while pregnant.
 You also want to make sure any medications you are currently taking are safe during pregnancy and you are up to date on all vaccinations.

 What are some health warning signs to pay attention to if you want to have kids someday?

 1. Tracking your period is important…and there’s an app for that.

 Most women will have their period every 28-30 days.
 Keep track of your timing, as this is a good sign ovulation is occurring every month.
 If you go months without a period this could indicate an underlying problem such as polycystic ovarian syndrome, so check in with your gynecologist if you are concerned.